biod/sambamba/README.md

 with BAM files.
 Current functionality is an important subset of samtools functionality.

-In many cases Sambamba is already than samtools.
-For example indexing an 18 Gb BAM file on a fast 8 core machine (utilizes all cores at 45% CPU)
+In many cases Sambamba is much faster than samtools.
+For example indexing an 18 Gb BAM file on a fast 8 core machine utilizes all cores at 45% CPU:

     time ~/sambamba index /scratch/HG00119.mapped.ILLUMINA.bwa.GBR.exome.20111114.bam
       real    1m42.930s